2. Running a custom set#

 Tip

 Depending on the IDE you are using, animations may not be displayed correctly in inline plot settings, so make sure to change the graphics view settings.
 The anim.save() command should have also saved a copy of the animation as a .gif file in your current directory.
+Other methods that can be used with this matplotlib FuncAnimation object are documented in matplotlib’s docs.

 We can see the animation flows well at 100-day jumps, but it could be re-run with a smaller rec_interval_local if we want smoother changes.
 We could also start recording at a later rec_start closer to the release of the gene drive, or even include less sites in the animation with rec_sites_freq so the plot looks less cluttered.